tomwhite/ingreedy-js/README.md

   be the consistency of a ketchup)
 ```

-In the current implementation these two lines are treated as two ingredients, but in this case it's not a problem, since
+In the current implementation these two lines are treated one, since we
-the second line doesn't have any quantity information so it doesn't add to the carb total.
-It might be possible to
-improve the processing so that if a follow-on line is indented it is appended to the previous line without a line break.

-Sometimes there are no indentation hints:
+interpret the indent as a line continuation.
+Sometimes however there are no indentation hints:

 ```
 100ml extra virgin olive